No pain, no gain for big funds hunting the next Tesla

-Sustainable BusinessNo pain, no gain for big funds hunting the next Tesla

-Place your bets!
-The race to find the next Tesla (TSLA.O) is on but the search is turning up plenty of clunkers as well as potential superstars.
+(Reuters) - Place your bets!
+The race to find the next Tesla is on but the search is turning up plenty of clunkers as well as potential superstars.

-Fidelity Investments, BlackRock Inc (BLK.N), T. Rowe Price Group Inc (TROW.O) and Scotland's Baillie Gifford are among the fund houses helping to bankroll the shift from fossil-fueled transportation with investments in one or more of 32 electric vehicle industry companies which they believe will be long-term winners in the electrification movement.
+Fidelity Investments, BlackRock Inc, T. Rowe Price Group Inc and Scotland’s Baillie Gifford are among the fund houses helping to bankroll the shift from fossil-fueled transportation with investments in one or more of 32 electric vehicle industry companies which they believe will be long-term winners in the electrification movement.

 In the short-term, there have been some bumps in the road.